Prince Philip, husband of Queen Elizabeth II, dies at 99

-LONDON (NewsNation Now) — Prince Philip, the irascible and tough-minded husband of Queen Elizabeth II who spent more than seven decades supporting his wife in a role that both defined and constricted his life, has died, Buckingham Palace said Friday.
+LONDON (AP) — Prince Philip, the irascible and tough-minded husband of Queen Elizabeth II who spent more than seven decades supporting his wife in a role that both defined and constricted his life, has died, Buckingham Palace said Friday.
 He was 99.

 His life spanned nearly a century of European history, starting with his birth as a member of the Greek royal family and ending as Britain’s longest serving consort during a turbulent reign in which the thousand-year-old monarchy was forced to reinvent itself for the 21st century.

-Note: This story has been corrected to show that the queen and Philip have 10 great-grandchildren, not nine.
-It has also been corrected to show that the queen and he are great-great-grandchildren of Queen Victoria, not great-grandchildren.